Myanmar junta releases prisoners to mark Independence Day – DW – 01/04/2025

 Myanmar's ruling military government announced the release of 5,864 prisoners, including 180 foreigners, under an amnesty, state media reported on Saturday.

 The annual pardon will mark the country's 77th independence day.
-Myanmar regularly announces prisoner release orders en mass on independence day.
+Myanmar regularly announces prisoner release orders en masse on independence day.

 What else do we know about the release order?